KrystianZybura/bootstrap-test-project/README.md

 # Aurora Tours - Bootstrap test project

-It's just a small design project made purely for practicing and learning how to use Bootstrap.
+It's just a small design project made mostly for practicing and learning how to use Bootstrap.

 # Demo